Free startup ideas.Browse

 The tribe-and-ship loop

-- 02Hang out where they hang out for two weeks.
-Note the three most repeated questions, complaints, or wishes.
-Those are your candidate products.
+Hang out where they hang out for two weeks.
+Log the three most repeated questions, complaints, or workarounds.

 Worked example

 They charge $9/month from launch day.
 By month two, 40 paying users are quietly renewing.
 That's the signal.
-Now they double the bet — better collaboration, better exports, a Figma plugin.
+Now they double the bet—better collaboration, better exports, a Figma plugin.
 The framework didn't need a market-size analysis.
 The tribe and the revenue made the case.

 When this framework fails